cocos2d/cocos2d-objc-ext/Extensions/CCNodeTag/README.md

 CCNodeTag
 =========

 Type of class  : Category to CCNode

-Uses extension : <NONE>
+Uses extension : [None]

 Adds tags to CCNode.